M3ndux/Vidly-React/README.md

 ![License: MIT](https://img.shields.io/badge/Language-Javascript-green.svg)

-- This is a simple movie rental react app.
+- This is a simple movie rental app.

-- [http://radiant-citadel-79213.herokuapp.com](click here) to have a look at the app.

-- The admin credentials are:
+- The app is hosted [here](http://radiant-citadel-79213.herokuapp.com)

 - To run the app, you'll require to start your mongod service.